The A123 FAQ for Giant Scale and IMAC

 *

 The only way to avoid costly and aggravating fried battery packs is by using a balance charger EVERY TIME..
 Here's the prime issue: A close to fully charged pack, deeply discharged pack or out of balance pack may be easily mis-identified by a 'smart' charger WITH THE WRONG CELL COUNT.
 The results are usually always a ruined pack.
 If a quality balancing charger is used and correctly connected, the charger will see the individual cell voltages in the pack, correctly identify it's cell count and usually report on the individual cell voltages all the way through the charge routine.
 Virtually every pack failure I've seen to date relates back to a 'smart' charger incorrectly identifying the cell count or state of charge of the pack.. with a wiped out pack (at the minimum) being the end result.
-I Use the FMA Multi-4 and like it's ability to balance charge with just a single 3 wire connection between the pack and the charger.. it reports on individual cell voltages, provides a 'percent of charge' report on the pack at the start of the charge and reports on individual cell voltages at the end of the charge.
-Knowing and observing individual cell voltages at the start and end of the charge is the only SURE way to determine relative charge state and condition for the pack.
+I Use the FMA Multi-4 and like it's ability to balance charge with just a single 3 wire connection between the pack and the charger.. it reports on individual cell voltages, provides a conservative 'percent of charge' report on the pack at the start of the charge and reports on individual cell voltages at the end of the charge.
+This is utterly crucial with A123... to stay out of trouble, knowing and observing individual cell voltages at the start and end of the charge is the only SURE way to determine relative charge state and condition for the pack.

 Q: What changes do I need to make to charge these in the plane?
 I’m using HD JR switches.. do I need new ones?